Byskov-Soft/autonomous-data-manager/README.md

 Best practice:

-- Consider if current information might be valuable in future conversations - if unsure, ask the user about storig it.
+- Consider if current information might be valuable in future conversations - if unsure, ask the user about storing it.
 ```

 ## Getting started